shirish93/shirish93.github.io/_posts/2023-12-12-data-engineering-team.md

 Our team integrated data scientists and engineers into a single team.
 We learned important lessons as we tested different team structures and planning regimen.
 This essay takes us through our journey.

 ### Introduction
-Software teams struggle with maintaining a clear long-term product vision while resourcing the team appropriately.
-This becomes even trickier when data scientists are involved.
+Software teams always struggle with having a clear long-term product vision while resourcing the team appropriately.
+This becomes even harder when data scientists are involved.
 Their needs and workflow don't align with that of software engineers.
 In our team at Solaria Labs, we have experimented with a few structures.
 We discovered there's no 'ideal' prescribable final form.
 The structure depends on the needs of a project.
 This essay will walk through our journey of experimenting with different 'hybrid' team structures.

 Data scientists and software engineers worked within the same squad in the first iteration.
 They shared a Jira board, backlog, and joined the same meetings.
 We unearthed some complexities in this initial approach.